For potential students of Ukraine

 How can I apply to study at the Charité?

-You must apply for the first semester of studies at www.uni-assist.de/en/.
-Please note that the deadline for applications is 15.07.2022!
+Non-EU citizens can apply for the first semester of studies at www.uni-assist.de/en/.

 You can find additional information here: